abelzer09/code_quiz/psuedo code hw4.md

 7. Create function to save high scores to local Storage.

-Start with one question to make sure it works no requirement for how many questions you have.
+!Start with one question to make sure it works no requirement for how many questions you have.